 Working Papers and Works in Progress:

-State Support for Nonviolent Resistance Movements Abroad
+Into the Fray: Explaining State Support for Nonviolent Resistance

 with Maria Lotito and Chris Shay.